Early Predictions for the 2019 NFL QB Carousel

 Since then, Carr hasn't thrown a pick.
 He's also completing a career-high 69 percent of his passes behind a porous offensive line that ranks 27th in pass protection, per Football Outsiders.

-The team would being making a huge mistake if it moved on from Carr after one season in a new system.
-Competent quarterbacks don't fall out of thin air every year.
+The team would be making a huge mistake if it moved on from Carr after one season in a new system.
+Competent quarterbacks don't appear every year.
 Carr has shown the ability to play at a high level, which earned a five-year, $125 million extension in 2017.

 Carr is now playing in his fourth offensive system, and the Raiders should stick it out with him to see his potential development in a second year under Gruden.